Schneider Electric signs MoU with Arab Developers Holding

 “This deep knowledge Schneider Electric has when it comes to utilizing and building EcoStruxure platforms will be the cornerstone of these collaborations, enabling our partners to establish and manage different components of the smart infrastructure in an optimal way,” further clarified Zayed.
 “These platforms are designed to enable the use of innovations like the Internet of Things (IoT), and it is planned to use EcoStruxure platforms in executing and managing electricity, water, and gas networks, as well as ventilation and air conditioning systems.
 Another edge is that they also allow for an easy management of networks and databases and comes fully complete with a fully functional operations control unit.”

-Ayman Khalifa Group Chief Executive Officer at Arab Developers Holding stated that his company has set a clear vision and strategy for its operations, based on the notions of innovation, originality, and credibility, which form the solid foundations of all its current and future projects.
+Ayman Khalifa from Arab Developers Holding stated that his company has set a clear vision and strategy for its operations, based on the notions of innovation, originality, and credibility, which form the solid foundations of all its current and future projects.

 “Arab Developers Holding has achieved such commitment to excellence in the planning and execution phase of its projects,” added Khalifa, paying close attention to selecting executive partners that propel its vision forward and enable it to offer the highest degree of quality across all its projects.
 The MoU signed with Schneider Electric, he says, comes within the framework of Arab Developers Holding’s commitment to meet its clients’ expectations by offering smart cities that will be the first of their kind in the local market.